hankotanks/simulating_emergent_behavior/README.md

 1. Creatures cannot move through walls
 2. Food diffuses to adjacent space over time (resembles the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model))
 3. Food gradually decays over time
-4. Every turn, each creature takes an action
-5. Creatures with the highest fitness act first
+4. Every turn, each creature takes an action.
+Creatures with the highest fitness act first
-6. Offspring undergo mutations, differentiating them from their parent
+6. Offspring undergo mutations, differentiating them from their parent.
+Mutations can either modify, add or remove genes
 7. When a creature dies, it becomes food, proportional to its fitness

 #### Genes